 The Washington State Jewish Archives

-The Washington State Jewish Archives tell the fascinating stories of early Jewish families who settled this region and the unique Jewish experience in Washington State in subsequent years.
+The Washington State Jewish Archives (WSJA) tell the fascinating stories of early Jewish families who settled this region and the unique Jewish experience in Washington State in subsequent years.
 The invaluable holdings include personal papers, correspondence, organizational and business records, diaries, oral histories, photographs and films.
 The archives serve as a major resource for scholars, students and the public at large.

-The Jewish archives grew out of the Seattle Jewish History Project, a collaborative effort begun in 1968, between the Women's Division of the Jewish Federation of Greater Seattle and the Manuscripts and University Archives Division (now Special Collections) of the UW Libraries to collect and preserve primary source materials on local Jewish history.
+The WSJA grew out of the Seattle Jewish History Project, a collaborative effort begun in 1968, between the Women's Division of the Jewish Federation of Greater Seattle and the Manuscripts and University Archives Division (now Special Collections) of the UW Libraries to collect and preserve primary source materials on local Jewish history.

 In 1980 the scope was broadened with establishment of the Washington State Jewish Historical Society (WSJHS) as an independent non-profit statewide organization; its mission is to promote interest in and knowledge of the life, history, and culture of the Jewish people and communities of the State of Washington.
-WSJHS preserves and makes known this unique history through an array of programs that include special events and exhibits, publications including a prize-winning history, Family of Strangers, ongoing interviews with members of the Jewish community to obtain oral histories; tours of historic Jewish Seattle; development of a curriculum and a growing collection of artifacts in anticipation of a Jewish museum.
-The Jewish Archives are at the core of its activities.
-For further details on WSJHS please visit the website at www.wsjhs.org
+WSJHS preserves and makes known this unique history through an array of programs that include special events and exhibits, publications including a prize-winning history, Family of Strangers, ongoing interviews with members of the Jewish community to obtain oral histories; tours of historic Jewish Seattle; development of a curriculum and a growing collection of artifacts.
+The Jewish Archives remain at the core of its activities.
+In 2016, the WSJHS launched a new digital museum: the Washington Jewish Museum.